Similarity surfaces, connections, and the measurable Riemann mapping theorem: Proofs

-\subappendice{Holomorphic dependence of special coordinates: proof of \Cref{lem:ldshol}} We do not provide every detail here as it would be tedious to read.
+To make the reading easier, we will not provide every detail.
 We assume that we have a change of variable for $\zeta_0$ as in \Cref{lem:lds} on $B(z_0,\eps)$.
-For $t$ small enough, $z_t$ remains in $B(0,\eps)$ and $\res_t$ remains in $\C-\{-1,-2,\ldots\}$.
-Let us note that a first change of variable $z\mapsto z-z_t$ obviously depends holomorphically on $\zeta$, which allows us to restrict to the case where $z_t$ does not change and is equal to $0$.
+For $\tau$ small enough, $z_\tau$ remains in $B(0,\eps)$ and $\res_\tau$ remains in $\C-\{-1,-2,\ldots\}$.
+Let us note that a first change of variable $z\mapsto z-z_\tau$ obviously depends holomorphically on $\zeta$, which allows us to restrict to the case where $z_\tau$ does not change and is equal to $0$.
 We go through the computations of \Cref{lem:lds} again:

-where $\int h_t$ is the antiderivative of $h_t$ that vanishes at the origin.
-This map $\int h_t$ depends holomorphically on $t$ and $z$.
+where $\int h_\tau$ is the antiderivative of $h_\tau$ that vanishes at the origin.
+This map $\int h_\tau$ depends holomorphically on $\tau$ and $z$.
 Then

-Denote $g_t = \exp \left(\int h_t\right)$ and let $g_t(z) = \sum b_n(t) z^n$ be its power series expansion with respect to $z$.
+Denote $g_\tau = \exp \left(\int h_\tau\right)$ and let $g_\tau(z) = \sum b_n(\tau) z^n$ be its power series expansion with respect to $z$.
 We have

 with